jacobjones36/oldstartup/README.md

 I had a couple issues figuring out gitignore but remember you can edit it just in vscode Also with the scores documentation use the curl functions to document the different scores. remember that

+The simon project with the db was pretty cool to see how the code adjusted as the db was connected just little things can effect a lot of other things like how the about.js file was ran and where the items are stored